JGustavoX/FXRest/README.md

 # REST-FX-CustomersApp

-RESTful WebService and JavaFX client
+Example of JavaFX client app consuming a RESTful service

 **NOTE:** Only tested in WildFly 8.2.0 final